radius-project/design-notes/resources/2024-06-support-secretstores-env.md

 Provides better user experience?
 Does it feel easy to implement?
 Provides flexibility for future work?
 -->
+Advantages of this approach are that it allows users to provide secrets to a container through environment variables.
+This is a common use case and will make it easier for users to provide secrets to their containers.
+In using much of the existing functionality of Radius, this approach is also relatively simple to implement.

 #### Disadvantages (of each option considered)
 <!--